Whidden & Lewis: History

+Legacy

+William Whidden died in 1929; Ion Lewis in 1933.
+When Whidden died, Jamieson Parker, president of AIA Oregon, described him as "one of the first really fine architects in Portland...[h]e came early, and built well indeed."
+In November 1930 AIA Oregon, now led by Folger Johnson, dedicated a memorial plaque to the partners in Portland City Hall, stating that the works of the firm represented "outstanding contributions to the beauty of the city."

-Whidden & Lewis was an architectural firm based in Portland, Oregon, in the United States, around the beginning of the 20th century, formed by William M. Whidden and Ion Lewis.
-The partnership was established in 1889.
-Their residential buildings were mostly in the Colonial Revival style, while their commercial buildings were primarily in the 20th-century classical style.
+Whidden & Lewis's residential buildings were mostly in the Colonial Revival style, while their commercial buildings were primarily in the 20th-century classical style.
 The commercial buildings often featured brick, along with terra cotta ornamentation.
 Many of their buildings are listed on the National Register of Historic Places (NRHP).